Schmidtzymeowcher/Ameerah/Resume.md

 Focus in Anthropology and Political Science

 **University of Salamanca**|Salamanca, CL, Spain
-Focus in Medical Anthropology, Ehtnomusicology and International Political Economy
+Focus in Medical Anthropology and International Political Economy